SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-build-automated-workflows-to-integrate-data-and-apps-with-azure-logic-apps.md

 ---
 title: "Build automated workflows to integrate data and apps with Azure Logic Apps"
-excerpt: "Azure Logic Apps is a cloud service that automates the execution of your business processes.
-Learn how to leverage logic apps to create serverless workflows that run automatically when data is available."
+excerpt: "This learning path guides you through creation of serverless workflows for your organization using Azure Logic Apps, a cloud service that automates your business processes."
 type: collection
 price: Free
 length: PT2H49M